bdvllrs/misinformation-detection-tensor-embeddings/Readme.md

 Note: The code has been tested on Ubuntu 18.04, PyTorch 1.0, CUDA-10.0, Python 3.6

-To Install PyTorch Geometric Click [here](https://rusty1s.github.io/pytorch_geometric/build/html/notes/installation.html)
+To Install PyTorch Geometric Click [here](https://rusty1s.github.io/pytorch_geometric/build/html/notes/installation.html).
+Install PyTorch Geometric by building from Source and not using pip.

 To run the code
 * python agnn_citeseer.py
 * python agnn_cora.py
 * python agnn_pubmed.py

-Results
+#### Results
 Classification Accuracy has been used as the performance metric

 |  Datasets      |   Val        |   Test     |